-Free is a firm believer in working collaboratively with OEMs so that they can find solutions that actually meet their needs.
+Graham is a firm believer in working collaboratively with OEMs so that they can find solutions that actually meet their needs.
 “We try to work closely with companies to identify the specific risks that they face in their business and then offer safety equipment that protects their employees,” he says.
 “We have one customer who we provided with a particular voltage testing device, which they tried and approved, but they wanted to change one of the leads in the box to a higher specification.
 We were happy to reconfigure that through our trade counter because it meant the customer had the level of equipment they needed.”

 Poor buying choices

-Another area of workplace safety that Free and Quinn agree is a cause for concern is the desire to cut costs when purchasing safety equipment.
+Another area of workplace safety that Graham and Quinn agree is a cause for concern is the desire to cut costs when purchasing safety equipment.
 Since the 2008 recession the IOSH has seen more companies making poor buying choices, particularly around Personal Protective Equipment (PPE) such as hard hats, gloves and boots.

 “When a company is purchasing a highly expensive piece of plant equipment, they will make sure it’s the real thing, that it meets safety standards,” Ho says.
 “But when it comes to gloves, hard hats, face masks and other smaller items, there is a tendency to go with the cheapest option.
 The wrong safety equipment could cost a life and end up hugely damaging a business.